 The National Action Network (NAN) hosted a free Thanksgiving dinner for the community at the House of Justice in Harlem.
-On Tuesday, Sharpton distributed turkeys to local residents.
+The event is free and open to the public.

-At First Corinthian Baptist Church’s Thanksgiving Day meal for 1,500 New Yorkers, there were no soup kitchen lines – no assembly line, no spoonfuls of food slopped onto plates.
-The church was transformed into a restaurant – tablecloths, menus, waiters and hosts in uniform, and table service complete with turkey and trimmings.
-During the meal, a street team also combed the neighborhood for people in need of a hot meal – including the barbers, bodega employees, and others stuck working on Thanksgiving.
-Other volunteers dropped off meals for the elderly and homebound.
+At First Corinthian Baptist Church’s was transformed into a restaurant for it's Thanksgiving community dinner that fed over 1,500 people.
+The dining room featured tablecloths, menus, waiters and hosts in uniform, and table service complete with turkey and trimmings.
+During the meal, a street team also combed the neighborhood for people in need of a hot meal – Other volunteers also dropped off meals for the elderly and home-bound.

 Catholic Charities distributes free turkeys in Brooklyn and Queens